mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 ### Theme settings

-Settings to change theme as exposed to the outside world, for software that scans `index.html` (mainly misskey)
+Settings to change theme as exposed to the outside world, for software that scans `index.html` (mainly Misskey)

 ```
 config :pleroma, Pleroma.Web.Metadata.Providers.Theme, theme_color: "#593196"
 ```

-This sets the `theme-color` meta tag on `index.html`, and is basically a hack to make misskey find the right thing.
+This sets the `theme-color` meta tag on `index.html`, and is basically a hack to make Misskey find the right thing.

 ## Ephemeral activities (Pleroma.Workers.PurgeExpiredActivity)